Indexing

 The peer review process of Food Agricultural Sciences and Technology (FAST) involves the following steps:

-Authors submit the manuscript file, along with figures and editable tables, and complete the necessary information using the ThaiJO system.
+Authors are required to submit their manuscripts through ThaiJO system along with figures and editable tables, and complete the necessary information.

 The review outcomes will be communicated to the author via the ThaiJO system.

 The editorial board reviews the manuscript for typographical errors.
 Inquiries or suggestions from the editorial board will be communicated to the author for confirmation.
 The editorial board retains the right to make amendments related to the journal’s layout, writing style, and reference format without prior notification to the author.
-Authors may be contacted for further information or verification during this period, which may delay the duration of manuscript revision.
+Authors may be contacted for further information or verification during this period, which may spans about 2 to 3 weeks..

 The Editor-in-Chief reviews the manuscript after the peer review process and makes a final decision to accept, request revisions, or reject the manuscript, considering the reviewers’ recommendations and the overall quality and relevance of the work.